dwshadle/florence-price-catalog/_texts/price-summah_night.md

 --

 ## Notes
+[^fn1]: Dunbar's original poem is called "A Summer Night."
-[^fn1]: This manuscript is bound in a collection called *Four Negro Songs* that also includes "Easy-goin'," "Dat's My Gal," and "Good-bye, Jinks."
+[^fn2]: This manuscript is bound in a collection called *Four Negro Songs* that also includes "Easy-goin'," "Dat's My Gal," and "Good-bye, Jinks."